-The 30 percent ruling is quite beneficial since 30 percent of your salary is paid out on a tax free basis for a period of eight years.
-The Dutch government has announced a reduction to five years from Januari 1st 2019, also for existing expats who have the 30% ruling.
-We will keep you informed about this plan.
+The 30 percent ruling is quite beneficial since 30 percent of your salary is paid out on a tax free basis.
 The 30 percent ruling is meant as a compensation for the so-called extraterritorial costs which include the extra cost for accommodation and travel in a foreign country.

 Applying for the 30 percent ruling